 In general I love pellet furniture and the almost endless uses for second hand pellets.
 Pellets have became quite trendy and you tend to see them at lots of cafes, bars and backyards world wide.

 This is quite a big project with lots of custom work, however, the result looks fantastic.

 You can find the instructions and a very comprehensive guide on making this pellet smoker over on DIY Projects blog.

 For me the whiskey barrel smoker is something that I want.
 I love the look of the old whiskey barrel and think that the flavour of the whiskey would be a great addition to any smoked meat.

 However, Im not to sure where I could come across a second hand whiskey barrel at a reasonable price?

 I don’t intend to build this one again, however, I thought it would be a great one for someone who doesn’t have to much building experience, or doesn’t have much room at home for a bigger build.

-A step by step guide can be found on Mother Earth News.
+A step by step guide on building a clay pot smoker at Mother Earth News.

 Each of these DIY smokers look awesome to me.